|

 "I do not know," answered Legolas, "but I would

-be willing to wager that the creature has had a hand in this."
+be willing to wager that the creature has had a hand in all this."

 In the strange darkness of the castle keep, Nolofinwë's

-senses were straining to their limits.
+senses were strained to their limits.
 He could hear the water

 dripping from the cistern in the roof; he could hear the mice

-running under the floorboards beneath him; and now he could hear
+running under the floorboards beneath him...
+And now he could

-Beside him, Lady Eowyn, who had been sitting completelyunnaturallystill,
+Beside him, Lady Eowyn, who, until then, had been sitting unnaturally

-Nolofinwë stood, drew his sword, and stepped forward silently.
+Nolofinwë stood, drew his sword, and silently stepped forward...

-watched in amazement as the front of one of the piers swung towards
+he watched in amazement as the front of one of the piers swung

-him and a creaturetall, thin, and covered in thick grey
+towards him and a creaturetall, thin, and covered in thick

-hairstepped out into the hall and beckoned to Lady Eowyn.
+grey hairstepped out into the hall and beckoned to Lady

-the sword out of Nolofinwë's hand.
-And the swordsmith's mind
+the sword from Nolofinwë's hand, and the swordsmith's mind

 was suddenly filled with a voicea terrible, raw, hissing

-voice, laden with malice.
-Foolish, foolish little creature, it
+voice, laden with malice: Foolish, foolish little creature,

-said.
+it said.
 She isss my chosssen mate.
-And you cannot ssstop her coming
+And you cannot ssstop her

 "No!" cried Nolofinwë.
 "She does not belong

 to you.
 She is the wife of the Lord of Eryn Carantaur!
-And she
+She is

 The creature snarled, wrapped its arms around him, and began

-to squeezesqueezing the air out of his lungs, squeezing
+to squeezesqueezing the air out of Nolofinwë's lungs,

-the life out of his bodyand, as his eyes began to darken,
+squeezing the life out of his bodyand, as his eyes began

-Nolofinwë felt its hand slide up to the back of his head.
+to darken, Nolofinwë felt its hand slide up to the back of

 "No!" screeched Lady Eowyn.
 "No!
 No!
 Legolas!"